-The overall first prize is US $3000, each category first prize $1000, with 2nd $500 and 3rd $250.
-Congratulations again to our winners.
+The overall first prize is US $3000, and for each category we have a first prize $1000, with 2nd $500 and 3rd $250.

-While we have prizes (and there's no doubt our winning images this year are remarkable - see the slide show above), as judges and successful entrants know, being a prize-winner is partly opinion and partly luck.
-That’s why we put more emphasis on being in the Top 101 as there is plenty of room for a variety of tastes, approaches and styles.
+However, as we emphasise, the main aim of our Award is to be selected in the Top 101 portrait photographs of the year and be published in our annual book.
+As judges and successful entrants know, being a prize-winner is partly opinion and partly luck.
+That’s why we place so much importance on being in the Top 101 as there is plenty of room for a variety of tastes, approaches and styles.
 And any of the Top 101 photographs could be a prize winner on the day.

 Our judging process has been developed over several decades of competition experience.
 Once the first round of judging is completed, we have a score for each entry out of 300, expressed as percentage.
 We then take the top 10 scoring entries from each of the four categories and ask the judges to confirm their choice of 1st, 2nd and 3rd.
 When the initial score out of 100 is given, the judges are scoring against a standard of excellence, but when it comes to the final top 10, they are comparing the entries against each other and so this is an important part of a fair process.

-For the book, we will take the top 10 entries from each category, and then a further 61 top scoring images, weighted for the number of entries in each category (categories with more entries will be more highly represented in this selection).
+For the book, we take the top 10 entries from each category, and then a further 61 top scoring images, weighted for the number of entries in each category (categories with more entries will be more highly represented in this selection).
 We then check to ensure that there are not two or more photographs that are very similar (we are looking for variety) and there is also a limit on the number of photographs a single entrant can have in the Top 101 - no more than two, just to share the experience around.
 This produces our Top 101.